JonahLeggett/ML_Algo_Options_Trading/README.md

 ### What is special about out project?

-* Very well  commented code with deeply analyses and explained results for technical user lacking an understanding
+* Very well  commented code with deeply analyses and explained results for user lacking technical  understanding